 The bushtit is relatively plain but has a distinctive long tail and hyper, perky behavior.
 Different subspecies of bushtits have significant differences in plumage and songs, and one day this member of the Aegithalidae bird family may be split into unique species.
 The more bushtit facts birders are aware of, the better they will be able to distinguish these birds now and in the future should such a split become official.

-- Markings: Dimorphic species.
-Genders have similar plumage, though males have black eyes and females have pale white or light yellow eyes.
+Males and females have similar plumage, though males have black eyes and females have pale white or light yellow eyes.
 The upperparts are gray or gray-brown and may show a light brown cap in some subspecies.
-Birds in the southernmost part of the bird's range often show black auriculars, though the extent of the black coloration can vary from a broken eye line or small splotches to a full black mask.
+Birds in the southernmost part of the bird's range often show black cheeks, though the extent of the black coloration can vary from a broken eye line or small splotches to a full black mask.
 The wings are slightly darker than the overall plumage and show faint white edging, though it is not always easily visible.
 The underparts are paler but plain.
 On both genders, the legs and feet are black.

 These tiny passerines prefer woodland or scrub habitat with deciduous or mixed deciduous and coniferous trees.
 They are also often found in riparian areas as well as suburban parks and gardens, often in foothills and valleys.